 Adapting the recurring billing model for the reseller

-Let us try understand the IoT ecosystem that is in play in today's business landscape.
-There are three major parties involved in selling / reselling IoT devices:
+Let's try to understand the IoT ecosystem that's in play in today's business landscape.
+There are three major parties involved in selling and reselling IoT devices:

 - The vendor or manufacturer who creates the device.